astroandes/tololo-lya-fit/paper/referee.md

 confirmation of the velocity dispersion in Tololo124-277.

-New tests using random forets classifiers and additional monte carlo simulations allows to improve our discussion about the limitations of our method.
+New tests using random forets classifiers and additional monte carlo simulations allowed us to improve our discussion about the limitations of our method.
+We have also included an explicit plot on the integrated mass profile for dark matter halos consistent with Tololo's constraints.

-We have also included the smaller modifications suggested by the referee.
+We included the smaller modifications suggested by the referee.

 Below is the detailed reply to all the major comments by the referee.